7 Tech CEOs And Execs On Why Obama Was Innovator In Chief

 For Miki Agrawal, founder and CEO of period-proof underwear startup Thinx, Obama's relative youth played a big part in his innovative approach to governing.
 As she sees it, Obama "understood and appreciated the current entrepreneurial landscape, which has had a boom in the last decade."
 Agrawal sees the decision to house South by South Lawn, which she attended, as a powerful way "to show the relevancy of the White House and how much [Obama] cared about new innovation."

 The message that sent will continue to resonate among younger Americans even after Obama leaves office, she believes.
 "I think I am not the only millennial to think that the White House is antiquated and that its processes are slow and dated."
 But "Obama brought a young spirit to the place," says Agrawal, "and I really appreciated him for that.
-I also think he called on young people to get their opinions various matters way more than most presidents have done in the past."
+I also think he called on young people to give their opinions on various matters way more than most presidents have done in the past."

 He Saw The Value Of Collective Action